kszwaba/wiringpi/README.md

 # wiringpi
-wiringpi fork based on https://github.com/WiringPi/WiringPi.git
+This is fork based on https://github.com/WiringPi/WiringPi.git